garylirocks/quickrefs/azure-sql.markdown

 - A PaaS service, need a dedicated subnet in a vNet
   - Could have both public and private endpoint
-- No need to manage a VM
+  - Creates a `microsoft.sql/virtualclusters` resource as well
 - Tiers
   - General Purpose (vCore)
   - Business Critical (vCore) - (has readable secondary)